-FAPAC is accepting applications for the 2020 CDP from March through September 2020.
-Completed applications must be submitted via email to email@example.com.
-Completed application form and resume (less than 3 pages) must be submitted to firstname.lastname@example.org by 5:00pm EST on December 27, 2019.
+EXTENDED DEADLINE!
+FAPAC has extended the application deadline for the 2020 CDP to Friday, January 31, 2020 at 5:00 pm EDT.
+The 2020 CDP runs from March through September 2020.
+Completed applications and resumes must be submitted via email to email@example.com.
 Late applications will not be considered.

 The Federal Asian Pacific American Council (FAPAC) is proud to host the 7th Career Development Mentoring Program (CDP) in support of Executive Order 13583 on establishing a coordinated government-wide initiative to promote diversity and inclusion in the federal workforce.